BadDogSkyrim/PyNifly/README.md

 BS/OS has separated much of their code to deal with nif files into a separate library, nifly.
 I've used this library and some additional OS code as the core of an export/import addon for Blender.

 My interest is primarily Skyrim, Skyrim SE, and Fallout 4 so I'll be focusing on supporting those games.
-But the underlying code supports a bunch more games and I'll support them as I can.
+But the underlying code supports FO3 and FONV as well, and I'll support them as I can.

 **Status**